A—221 Who Is Included

 1. Eligible Child

-• under age 18; or
+- under 18; or

-• age 18 and:
+- 18 and:

-• is a full-time student (as defined by the school) in high school, attends an accredited general equivalency diploma (GED) class, or regularly attends vocational or technical training as an equivalent to high school attendance; and
+- is a full-time student, as defined by the school, in high school, attends an accredited general equivalency diploma (GED) class, or regularly attends vocational or technical training as an equivalent to high school attendance; and

-• expects to graduate before or during the month of the child’s 19th birthday.
+- expects to graduate before or during the month of the child’s 19th birthday.

 Notes:

-• GED is approved only if the class is administered by an accredited institution.
+- GED is approved only if the class is administered by an accredited institution.

-• A child certified for foster care Medicaid only or adoption assistance Medicaid only is a potentially eligible child.
+- A child certified for foster care, Medicaid only, or adoption assistance Medicaid only is a potentially eligible child.

 An emancipated minor is an eligible child if the:

-• child meets the TANF age criteria;
+- child meets the TANF age criteria;

-• caretaker/payee exercises parental control of the child.
+- caretaker or payee exercises parental control of the child.

 2. Eligible Legal Parent

-Exception: See No. 6, Minor Parents, below.
+Exception: Review No. 6, Minor Parents, below.

 3. Siblings